 Some teams opt for equal divisions.
 Others divvy up shares based on players’ importance to the team.
 Some include players who were cut during the season.
 Some figure assistant coaches, team trainers and other staff into the distribution.

 Head coaches are not included in the distribution.
-They receive separate and direct compensation, also funded by playoff gate receipts, equal to the aggregate amount of their teams’ distribution from the pool divided by the maximum number of players permitted to be listed on their team’s active list during the regular season (typically 13).
-Heat head coach Erik Spoelstra will receive a $293,201 distribution.
+They receive separate and direct compensation, also funded by playoff gate receipts, equal to the aggregate amount of their teams’ distribution from the pool, divided by 12.
+Heat head coach Erik Spoelstra will receive a $317,634 distribution.

 Last season, the Heat earned a total of $3,372,278, slightly below this year’s total because the team finished the regular season with the second best record in the Eastern Conference.
 The year before, when the pool was set at $12 million, the Heat earned $2,395,903.